 That whole Deadspin thing

 Yet another attention seeking move.
-It came as little surprise to me when Deadspin disclosed the writer who "sold" them his/her ballot.
+It came as little surprise to me when Deadspin disclosed the writer who "sold" (Deadspin claims no money was involved) them his/her ballot.
 Again, I will not disclose the name here, but you already know who it is (because that was the point).

 The bottom line here is that the Deadspin ballot, which was voted on by the fans, was very solid.
 It does raise the question in my head, "Why don't the fans have a say in Hall of Fame voting?"
 There should be some division of voting which gives the fans, say, 20% of the vote.
 The writers can have 30%.
 Current and former players can have 30%.
 Current Hall of Famers can have 20%.
 I need to check my math-- that's 100%, right?
 Somebody smarter than me can work out the numbers.